-Noela Kalimi Luka will spend her fellowship at Disability Rights Washington.
+Noela Kalimi Luka spent her Fellowship in Seattle, Washington at Disability Rights Washington.

 Noela Kalimi Luka is a documentary filmmaker, producer and director in Nairobi, Kenya, where she applies her creative skills and passion to pursue advocacy for people with disabilities.
 After earning a Bachelor’s degree in Mass Communication and working for various NGOs, mainstream media outlets and film production companies, Noela traveled to the U.S. to pursue an M.F.A in Documentary Film at Wake Forest University, North Carolina.
 During that time, she was diagnosed with unspecified bipolar, and since returning home, has been on a journey to confront misconceptions and correct information about psychosocial disabilities.
 She has great skill and dedication in using media to help others understand the dynamics of mental health and wellness.